ndaysinaiK/baby-blockchain/README.md

-# Let's solve the blockchain TRILEMMA TOGETHER
+# Let's build a blockchain from scratch together!

 ## Into

-This is an opensource blockchain project, feel free to contribute 😊
+This is an opensource blockchain project that aims to solve some blockchain issues, feel free to contribute 😊

 ## Folder Structure